 Area All of Community Land Site ID 18 is categorised as an Categorised as an area of cultural significance.
 The land parcels include Area of Cultural Lot 3 DP 610383, Lot 1 DP 610383, and Lot 12 DP 17336.
 Significance and Location The corner of Bendena Gardens Road and its Location Stonehaven Road, Stanwell Tops NSW 2508 What is on the land Most of the land is significant natural bushland.
 There is and how is it an informal parking area near Stonehaven Road and generally used? there is some area of lawn.
-Transferrige to Judy and down To an OPP 10 1 PP 1 PP 10 PP 1 It is generally used as a natural area.
+It is generally used as a natural area.